 NOTE: If your child care subsidy does not pay the full amount that your child care program charges, the provider may ask you to pay the difference between the subsidy payment and their private charges.

-We are delighted to announce that we have been awarded four enrollment slots for the commonwealth of Pennsylvania's Infant Toddler Pilot Program in 2019!
+We are delighted to announce that we have been awarded twelve enrollment slots for the commonwealth of Pennsylvania's Infant Toddler Contracted Slots Program for 2020.

 Once Upon A Time Early Learning Center